SouravSarkar-12/Data-Cleaning-and-Preprocessing/README.md

 # Data-Cleaning-and-Preprocessing

-I have used Mall Customer Segmentation Dataset, on which I have tried to used multiple functions to cleaned the dataset.
+I have used Mall Customer Segmentation Dataset, on which I have tried to used multiple functions to clean the dataset.

 I worked on Google Collab for this project and these are the summarized points

   1. Data types: Ensured age is int
   2. Missing values: No nulls were found.